aircall/frontend-hiring-test/documentation/MODELS.md

 # API Models

-Both the GraphQL and the REST use the same models.
+Both the GraphQL and the REST API use the same models.

 ### Call Model